What’s Your Big Why?

-I’m currently reading Simon Sinek’s book “Start with Why”.
-In it he looks at how great businesses like Apple inspire action and loyalty in both their employees and customers through first and foremost communicating the reason “Why” they are in business rather than the “What” or the “How”.
-Because before they ‘buy’ the thing that you do or the way that you do it your customers buy into the Reason Why you do it in the first place.
+A while ago, I read Simon Sinek’s book, “Start with Why”.
+In it, he looks at how great businesses like Apple inspire action and loyalty in both their employees and customers through first and foremost communicating the reason “Why” they are in business rather than the “What” or the “How”.
+Because before they “buy” the thing that you do or the way that you do it your customers buy into the Reason Why you do it in the first place.

-I talk about authenticity and integrity as my highest values.
-And I also talk about my “Big Why” which for me is about self-actualisation through the journey of self-employment.
+When I speak to new audiences I talk about authenticity and integrity as my highest values.
+And I also talk about my own “Big Why” which for me is about personal growth and self-actualisation through this journey of self-employment.
 Now, I get that self-actualisation is a bit of a high falutin’ term to use.
-But what I mean by that is that I believe that my purpose in life is to learn and grow.
+But what I mean is that I believe that part of my purpose in life is to learn and grow.
 And I believe that the journey of being in business for ourselves is one of the greatest journeys of personal and spiritual growth we can take.

 Low self-worth?
 Lack of confidence?
 Fear of public speaking?
 Fear of sales?
 Fear of failure?
 Fear of success?
 Funny about money?
 A little voice (or maybe quite a loud one!) telling you that you are not good enough, young enough, old enough, attractive enough, educated enough to follow what your heart is calling you to do?

-In business if we are to succeed then we also have to be willing to take the journey of overcoming all of these internal obstacles — and I believe it’s impossible to really succeed in business without growing immeasurably as a person.
-I want this growth for myself of course – but I also want it for all of my clients.
-Which is why I want their businesses to succeed (whatever success might mean to them).
+If we are to succeed with our business, then we also have to be willing to take the journey of overcoming all of these internal obstacles — and I believe it’s impossible to really succeed in business without growing immeasurably as a person.
+I want this growth for myself — and I also want it for all of my clients.

 And because I’m clear about my ‘Big Why’ it gives me a point to return to.
 Something to motivate me on the days when things get tough or that little voice shouts a bit too loudly.